Lukium/upcomingactions-discord-events-sync/README.md

 # 📅 Discord Event Sync Bot

-This is a simple, one-way Discord bot that syncs upcoming events from a JSON API to your Discord server as scheduled events.
+This is a simple, one-way Discord bot that syncs upcoming events from the JSON API created by Lukium for Maryland area pro-democracy activites to your Discord server as scheduled events.
 It ensures no duplicates, tracks updates, and respects Discord rate limits.

 ---